Skip to content

 Role

-Dr. Natasha Serret is a senior lecturer and the course leader for the undergraduate BA (Hons) in Primary Education at the Nottingham Institute of Education.
-She is passionate about science learning and teaching, and this is reflected in her range of experiences of teaching and educational research over the last 20 years.
-She has valued the opportunities to share this expertise with undergraduate and postgraduate students at NTU where she also leads on research modules (Y4 Independent Study and Y3 Educational Development) as well as contributing to the science teaching on the BA Primary Education course.
-Dr. Serret also supervises doctoral candidates.
+Dr. Natasha Serret is an Associate Professor of Science Education (Teaching and Scholarship).
+Her research examines what makes for transformative professional learning experiences that encourage teachers to reflect upon, adapt and focus their classroom teaching on student thinking, increased classroom dialogue and improving student outcomes.
+She is passionate about science learning and teaching, and this is reflected in her range of experiences of teaching and educational research over the last 25 years.
+She has valued the opportunities to share her professional insight and research expertise with undergraduate and postgraduate students at NTU where she also leads on primary science across all ITE routes and educational research modules (Y4 Independent Study and Y3 Educational Development).
+She also supervises doctoral candidates.
+Natasha was awarded Senior Fellowship of the Higher Education Academy (SFHEA) in 2023.

 Career overview